ryanc414/pytest_commander/README.md

 Install and get started running your own PyTest tests:

 ```
-pip install pytest-web-ui
+pip install pytest-commander
-pytest_web_ui /path/to/your/tests
+pytest_commander /path/to/your/tests
 ```

 I recommend installing into an activated